 A small leak should be fixed, but isn't a cause for immediate concern in regards to the heating system itself.
 Hot water heating systems have a connection to the main water supply from the home.
 So, the system retains the water it needs by drawing it from the main water supply.
-Be sure to clean up any leaks quickly however, and bleach the area if you suspect it has been damp for some time.
-This prevents the growth of mold.
+Be sure to clean up any leaks quickly, and bleach the area if you suspect it has been damp for some time to prevent the growth of mold.

-Finding the exact source of the leak is important when deciding whether the problem is repairable, or if the unit should be replaced instead.
+Finding the exact source of the leak is important when deciding whether the problem is repairable or if the baseboard heater unit should be replaced instead.
 Trace the path of the water back along the system to see if you can pinpoint the leak.
-Look for moisture directly on the radiator and look for cracks, pinholes or other signs of leaking.
+Look for moisture directly on the radiator and look for cracks, pinholes, or other signs of leaking.
 Sometimes you might trace the leak back to a valve or elbow, in which case the piece probably needs to be replaced by a professional.

 A leak repair on a hot water radiator is a fairly involved process, although it can be done without professional help if the leak is small.
 The radiator needs to be drained first, and then cleaned very thoroughly with a substance that cuts all the grease away from the surface, such as acetone.
 Then you file the surface to create a place a the patch will adhere to.
-Finally, in the "Old House Journal", Dan Holohan recommends that you patch the leak with JB weld according to the directions on the package.
+You can use a product like J-B Weld steel-reinforced epoxy to fix small leaks in your baseboard heater.

 Some leaks come from damage that is too severe to fix.
 Instead, you'll need to replace the baseboard heater with a new unit.
 This typically includes cracks or splits in the system.
 Pinhole leaks can usually be repaired, but once the metal has started to split it is difficult to make it strong enough again to sustain the pressure load exerted on heaters.